JeM module in J&K was planning suicide attack: Sources

 New Delhi, Jan 17: The bustling of a terror module in Jammu and Kashmir has come as a major relief for the security agencies.
 This module of 5 members of the Jaish-e-Mohammad was planning a major attack in the Union Territory of Jammu and Kashmir ahead of the Republic Day celebrations.

-The Intelligence agencies have been warning for long that the members or the JeM would look to strike big in J&K. All the members are from Hazaratbal and have been identified as Aijaz Ahmed Sheikh, Umar Hameed Sheikh, Imtiyaz Ahmed Chikla, Sahil Farooq Gojri and Naseer Ahmed Mir.
+The Intelligence agencies have been warning for long that the members of the JeM would look to strike big in J&K. All the members are from Hazaratbal and have been identified as Aijaz Ahmed Sheikh, Umar Hameed Sheikh, Imtiyaz Ahmed Chikla, Sahil Farooq Gojri and Naseer Ahmed Mir.

 JeM plotted series of strikes in New Delhi using virtual numbers

-The recoveries that have been made suggest that the terrorists were planning an attack of a very big nature.
+The recoveries that have been made suggest that the terrorists were planning an attack of very big nature.
 They were planning a big hit on an Army installation, a source part of the investigation informed OneIndia.
 The source also added that they do not rule out the possibility of a suicide attack.

 The attack was being timed with Republic Day, the source further added.